 Great Summer Salmon Fishing Days

-Although quieter Summer salmon fishing months June & July can be truly amazing if your timing and persistency levels are good.
+Although quieter Summer salmon fishing months June, July & August can be truly amazing if your timing and persistency levels are good.
 I recall a June day on the Tay a few years ago when a trout angler turned up on an 'introductory' guided salmon fishing gift voucher his wife bought him for Christmas.
 The pools I took him to on the middle Tay looked like they were empty until the fly started to swim!
 At 5 o'clock the guest turned to me and said he'd had a truly great day after catching 4 perfect fresh run salmon but he much preferred trout fishing as he found it more of a challenge!
-There are many other great memories of similar experiences in June & July I can also vividly recall.
+There are many other great memories of similar experiences through the Summer months I can also vividly recall.

 Pursuing Summer Salmon

 Make no mistake about the fact that good water coverage right now with a subtle and persistent small fly will get you in front of a fine Summer salmon on most of the bigger Scottish rivers.
-Don't be put off by the lack of rod pressure as that's no real measure (nor ever has been) as to the potential of a beat during these low water Summer months.
+Don't be put off by the lack of rod pressure as that's no real measure (nor ever has been) as to the potential of a beat during these lower water Summer months.
 Look for the areas of the salmon pools where running fish are likely to pause and work out a fishing plan where you can fish them multiple times.
-Don't deviate from that fishing plan and sooner or later and probably when you least expect it our Salmon God will likely cooperate!
+Don't deviate from that fishing plan and sooner or later and probably when you least expect it our Salmon God will more than likely cooperate!